Nurse Case Manager

 What Are the Education Requirements for Case Management Nurses?

 Most case management nurses hold a Bachelor's of Science in Nursing degree, which is a requirement for many case management nursing certifications.
 While a few employers may only require an Associate of Science in Nursing degree, applicants with a BSN likely have a competitive advantage.
-Case management nursing is also an option for advanced-practice nurses who hold a Master's of Science in Nursing degree.
-All case management nurses must hold an active RN license, which can be achieved through passing the NCLEX-RN.
+Case management nursing is also an option for advanced-practice nurses who hold a Master’s of Science in Nursing degree.
+All case management nurses must hold an active RN license, which can be achieved by passing the NCLEX-RN.
 Most hospitals and healthcare employers prefer case management nurses to have prior professional clinical experience.